Snaacky/thewiki/docs/guides/playback.md

 - Frame 3 is shown for *2 refreshes* (next frame in 33.33 ms).
 - Frame 4 is shown for *3 refreshes* (next frame in 50 ms).

+Every odd frame appears for *2 refreshes*, and every even frame appears for *3 refreshes*.

 This process is repeated for the entire video.
-Because each frame is shown for a different number of refreshes, plus the time between changing frames is not the same, *it leads to motion appearing stuttery/laggy.
+Because each frame is displayed for a different number of refreshes, plus the time between changing frames is not the same, *it leads to motion appearing stuttery or laggy.
 This is especially noticeable when panning scenes.*

 ===